PI and Scientific Project Coordinator: Professor Patrick Sullivan, firstname.lastname@example.org

 PI: Professor and Project Vice-Coordinator Matthijs Verhage, firstname.lastname@example.org

 Department: Faculty of Earth and Life Sciences (Functional Genomics)/ VU Medical Center, Clinical Genetics, www.cncr.nl

 Main task in COSYN: The Verhage team was responsible for the analysis of synapse function in single iPS cell derived neurons from selected patients.
 To this end his lab optimized single neuron micro-dot cultures for the standardized analysis of single neurons from many different genotypes (i.e., different patients).
 They also optimized high content assays using electrophysiology and live cell imaging to produce extensive parameter sets on synapse function from these neurons/patients.
 His team was also involved in the generation of analysis algorithms for the (statistical) analysis of such complex data and for their presentation and interpretation.

 Department: Faculty of Earth and Life Science (Molecular and cellular neurobiology), cncr.nl/about_cncr/word_from_the_director

-Main task in COSYN: The Smit laboratory is responsible for the high content screening (HCS) of human neurons derived from patient iPS cells.
+Main task in COSYN: The Smit laboratory was responsible for the high content screening (HCS) of human neurons derived from patient iPS cells.
 HCS allows this team to gather high-resolution microscopy data of neurons grown in vitro.
-In particular, this type of analysis should provide data on the relationship of genetic make-up of cells and their cellular phenotypes and subsequently aid the generation of assays that can be used for drug screening.
-HCS data is part of the larger collection of cellular data that is acquired by the Brose, Verhage and the Smit teams.
+In particular, this type of analysis should provided data on the relationship of genetic make-up of cells and their cellular phenotypes and subsequently aided the generation of assays that could be used for drug screening.
+HCS data was part of the larger collection of cellular data that were acquired by the Brose, Verhage and the Smit teams.

 PI: Thomas Werge, email@example.com